spidermoy/Monads_KleisliTriples_Proof/README.md

 I used CoqIde 8.6 to run my script.

-I utilized _type classes_ to define category theory concepts (see [A Gentle Introduction to Type Classes and Relations in Coq](http://www.labri.fr/perso/casteran/CoqArt/TypeClassesTut/typeclassestut.pdf)) and inspiration given from [Matthieu Sozeau's work](https://www.irif.fr/~sozeau//repos/coq/cat/).
+I use _type classes_ to define category theory concepts (see [A Gentle Introduction to Type Classes and Relations in Coq](http://www.labri.fr/perso/casteran/CoqArt/TypeClassesTut/typeclassestut.pdf)) and inspiration given from [Matthieu Sozeau's work](https://www.irif.fr/~sozeau//repos/coq/cat/).